mitchese/docker-arcsight-esm/README.md

 ==========
 1. Run the following command:
    docker run -ti --name docker-esm -h docker-esm -p 8443:8443 mitchese/private:esm691
-2. In the command line, start all arcsight services:
-   /etc/init.d/arcsight_services start

 This will take a few minutes to startup (requires >4G of ram).
 After it is running, you can connect to https://docker-esm:8443/ with "admin" and "Happy123".
 All passwords in the container